Ensuring Environment Parity Between Dev and Prod Databases

 BEGIN;

--- Revert partial DDL application
+-- Revert the partially applied DDL

 DROP TABLE IF EXISTS users_v2;